 sidelines of the annual session of China's legislature, the National

 In these days of worldwide economic gloom, Chinese Foreign Minister Yang Jiechi says the economy is taking center stage in Chinese diplomacy.

-Yang says one over-arching objective is to "make every effort to serve the goal of ensuring steady and rapid economic development in
+Yang says one over-arching objective is to "make every effort to serve the goal of ensuring steady and rapid economic development in China."

 The Chinese foreign minister repeated Beijing's position that maintaining steady economic growth in China is the biggest contribution it can make in efforts against the global economic crisis.

 He said he believes relations between Beijing and Washington are off to a good start under the new Obama administration.

 Yang says President Hu Jintao and President Barack Obama have had very good telephone conversations, and have reached important agreements on working together to advance China-U.S. relations.